Iron Man 2 keeps the fun in Marvel’s movie universe

 You’ve gotta appreciate a comic book movie where the filmmakers don’t suck all of the fun out of the hero being able to fly, shoot lasers and have super strength.
-As one comic book movie villain famously said recently “Why so serious?’
+As one comic book movie villain famously said recently ‘Why so serious?’
 Iron Man 2 happily embraces the playfulness of comic books and brings it to the big screen in a tremendously entertaining sequel that’s clearly set itself up as the summer blockbuster to beat.

-The film, scripted by Downey’s “Tropic Thunder” writer Justin Theroux, stars off with Stark basking in the Stark Expo — a Disneyland for inventors looking to showcase their wares.
+The film, scripted by Tropic Thunder writer Justin Theroux, stars off with Stark basking in the Stark Expo.
+Basically, a Disneyland for inventors looking to showcase their wares.

-Beyond the smiles, Stark is harboring the secret that his life-sustaining power core is slowly killing him and thinking he doesn’t have much time to find a solution, starts indulging in some very self-destructive behavior.
-Dying won’t be a problem though as Ivan Vanko (Mickey Rourke, “The Wrestler”), a Russian genius, wants to settle an old score.
+Beyond the smiles, Stark is harboring the secret that his life-sustaining power core is slowly killing him.
+With no cure in sight, he starts indulging in some very self-destructive behavior.
+Dying won’t be a problem though as Ivan Vanko (Mickey Rourke, The Wrestler), wants to settle an old score.

 Gwyneth Paltrow’s Pepper Potts is still written like a cliché damsel in distress, but Stark’s new assistant Natalie Rushman (Scarlett Johansson), is thankfully handled far more competently and isn’t just added to the film to become the new eye candy.

-Most commendable about the sequel is that Favreau and Theroux resist the urge to make this a darker outing following the phenomenal success of the far darker (and higher-grossing) “The Dark Knight.”
+Most commendable about the sequel is that Favreau and Theroux resist the urge to make this a darker outing following the phenomenal success of the far darker The Dark Knight.

-At times it may be a bit too silly i.e. the Iron Man/War Machine throw down set to “Another One Bites the Dust” and Stark comes across a few scenes as too abrasive, but it works in the context of the film.
+At times it may be a bit too silly i.e. the Iron Man/War Machine throw down set to ‘Another One Bites the Dust’ and Stark comes across a few scenes as too abrasive, but it works in the context of the film.

 Favreau doesn’t disappoint in the action scenes either as he shoots them clear enough to tell what’s going on and he’s able to give them a dogfight feel without making the action look completely reliant on CGI.

-Continuing the now established, Marvel Studios drops several teasers for “The Avengers,” with nods to Iron Man’s superhero partners.
+Continuing the now established, Marvel Studios drops several teasers for The Avengers, with nods to Iron Man’s superhero partners.
 Once again make sure to sit through the credits for a glimpse of the next Marvel production, which will definitely be a must-see if it maintains the quality of its three predecessors.

-“Iron Man 2” has thrown down the armored gauntlet to all the other summer blockbusters — bring your “A” game or be content being the season’s second best movie.
+Iron Man 2 throws down the armored gauntlet to all the other summer blockbusters.
+Bring your A game or be content being the season’s second best movie.